tofu-tf/tofu/docs/logging.md

 type F[A] = cats.effect.IO[A]

 class MyService
+class MyTaglessService[F[_]]
 // defines simple logging behaviour without any notion of contexts val syncLogs = Logs.sync[F, F]

 // describing creation of logging instances and logging itself.
 When being run, this will log a message val effect: F[Unit] = for {
-  loggingBN <- syncLogs.byName("my-logger") // you can create instances by name loggingFS <- syncLogs.forService[MyService] // you can create instances by type tags _ <- loggingBN.info("This is an INFO message")
+  loggingBN <- syncLogs.byName("my-logger") // you can create instances by name loggingFS <- syncLogs.forService[MyService] // you can create instances by type of your non-tagless-final services loggingFS <- syncLogs.of[MyTaglessService] // you can create instances by type of your tagless-final services _ <- loggingBN.info("This is an INFO message")
   _ <- loggingFS.warn("This is a WARN message")
 } yield ()